guardian/mobile-purchases/mpapi-next-gen/docs/mobile-purchases-export-apple-historical-data.md

-export-historical-data writes the datalake files, of the form
+mobile-purchases-export-historical-data writes the datalake files, of the form

 ```
 bucket: s3://ophan-raw-mobile-subscription-historical-google/